scala-native/scala-native/docs/contrib/nir.md

 ```

 Invoke function pointer, jump to success in case value is returned,
 unwind to failure if exception was thrown.
-Corresponds to LLVM\'s
+Corresponds to LLVM's
 [invoke](http://llvm.org/docs/LangRef.html#invoke-instruction).

 ### throw